-Can you tell me how I can integrate MySQL database tables (customer, inventory) into the Oracle inventory table
+Can you tell me how I can integrate MySQL database tables (customer, inventory) into the Oracle inventory table schema?

 The term "integrate" can mean many things.
 Do you want to move the data from MySQL into Oracle?
 Or do you want Oracle to be able to access the data from MySQL directly?